 Best: SeaWorld Orlando

-This pristine park is known for its fantastic shows, particularly One Ocean, Clyde and Seamore's SeaLion High and the new Dolphin Day.
-Seniors will enjoy the animal encounters, the 360-degree view of Orlando from Sky Tower, experiencing the life of a turtle at TurtleTrek and the numerous places to cool off.
+This pristine park is known for its fantastic shows, particularly Sea Lion & Otter Spotlight and Dolphin Adventures.
+Seniors will enjoy the animal encounters, the 360-degree view of Orlando from Sky Tower, getting an up-close look at how the park comes to the aid of sick, injured and orphaned animals at the brand-new SeaWorld Rescue Center and the numerous places to cool off.

 - EPCOT — World Showcase offers the chance to shop, eat and drink in the history and architecture of 11 countries.
 You can take your time hopping from pavilion to pavilion without having to walk far distances at a time.

 - Disney’s Hollywood Studios — This park provides a trip back in time through Hollywood's Golden Era.
 The 50s Prime Time Cafe is a nostalgic eating experience in a sitcom setting.
 Or, dine like a Hollywood icon at The Hollywood Brown Derby.

 Whew!
 This was a long list, but now you've got the lowdown on what we think are the best Orlando parks by age group.
 Now, it's your turn.
 Tell us which are your favorites, for each age group or overall!